-DENNIS L. JENKINS, DIRECTOR
+DENNIS L. JENKINS, PRINCIPAL INVESTIGATOR

 Jenkins is a senior staff archaeologist at the Museum of Natural and Cultural History.
 He received his BA (1977) and MA (1981) from the University of Nevada, Las Vegas where he worked with Claude N. Warren and Margaret M. Lyneis.
 His early research focused on the Virgin Branch of the Anasazi and Lake Mohave-Pinto sites in the Mojave Desert.
 He received his PhD (1991) from the University of Oregon where C. Melvin Aikens served as his Committee Chair.
 He has worked for the Museum at the UO, where he serves as a research archaeologist assigned to Oregon Department of Transportation archaeological projects in the Northern Great Basin, Columbia Plateau, and Klamath Basin, since 1987.
 He has been teaching, supervising, and directing the Northern Great Basin archaeological field school since 1989.
 In that capacity he has overseen the education of more than 600 field school students in the methods and theory of archaeological field investigations.